Courtship display: Agonistic behavior and courtship

 Although rare, agonistic behavior between males and females during courtship displays is seen in nature.
 Intraspecific agonistic behavior that results in the death of a combatant is rare because of the associated risk of death or injury.
 However, agonistic behavior that turns dangerous does occur.

 In some species, physical traits that are sexually selected for in male courtship displays may also be used in agonistic behavior between two males for a mate.
 In fiddler crabs (genus Uca), males have been sexually selected to have one enlarged claw, which can take up anywhere from a third to a half of their total body mass, and one regular claw.
 Although the enlarged claw is believed to have developed for use in combat for territorial defense, it is not uncommon for males to employ this claw in battle for a mate.
 Even though this claw developed as a weapon, it is also closely linked with the crabs' courtship display: it is waved in a certain pattern to attract females for mating.

 Agonistic behavior in courtship displays is not limited to male-male interactions.
 In many primate species, males direct agonistic behavior toward females prior to courtship behaviors.
 Such behavior can include aggressive vocalizations, displays, and physical aggression.
 In the western gorilla (Gorilla gorilla), dominant males exhibit agonistic behavior toward female gorillas at very high rates, with the majority of those interactions being courtship-related.
 Most documented cases of male gorilla aggression toward females is courtship related and is used primarily as a strategy to prevent females from migrating to another male.

 In many cases, male courtship displays will cause forms of contest competition to develop.
 This is often seen within lek mating systems.
 For example, males will seek to obtain a certain spot or position to perform their courtship display.
 The best spots are regions of high contention as many males want them for themselves.
 Because of this direct conflict, agonistic encounters between males are fairly common.

+Covert courtship displays have been reported in some species.

 Extended courtship period

 Mating is preceded by a courtship/pairing period in many animal mating systems.
 It is during this period that sexually mature animals select their partners for reproduction.
 This courtship period, which involves displays to attract a mate by a member of a species, is usually short, lasting anywhere from 15 minutes to a few days.
 However, certain animals may undergo an extended courtship period, lasting as long as two months.

 One such exception is the emperor penguin (Aptenodytes forsteri).
 Emperor penguins engage in an extended courtship period that can last up to two months, the longest of any Arctic seabird.
-Their courtship period accounts for 16% of the total time they spend breeding, whereas in their closest relatives, the king penguin (Aptenodytes patagonicus), the courtship period takes up just three percent of their breeding cycle.
+Their courtship period accounts for 16% of the total time they spend breeding, whereas in their closest relatives, the king penguin (Aptenodytes patagonicus), the courtship period takes up just three per cent of their breeding cycle.